jagmeet640/WebApp_GAN/README.md

 # WebApp_GAN
-Creating a web app using Html, css and jinja2 for front end.
+Developing a full stack application using Html, css and jinja2 for front end.
 Using Flask for back end and access saved GAN model.
+The GAN models were developed during dissertation

 ## Step 1
 Developing a neat User intgerface using html css, and using jinja for writing html templates and frontend logic